VrushaliAPoojary/VrushaliAPoojary/README.md

-# Hello!
-I'm Vrushali A Poojary

-I'm an Artificial Intelligence and Machine Learning student passionate about software development, fronend development, and building real-world applications using web technologies and AI.
+Hii I'm Vrushali A Poojary, an Artificial Intelligence and Machine Learning student passionate about software development, fronend development, and building real-world applications using web technologies and AI.

 ---